globaleaks/whistleblowing-software/REST-spec.md

           Status Code: 202 (Accepted)

     :DELETE
-        Used to delete a submission.
+        Used to delete a submission if the receiver has sufficient priviledges.
         * Response:
           Status Code: 204 (No Content)